 The definition of altimeter, according to Merriam-Webster dictionary, is “an instrument for measuring altitude; especially : an aneroid barometer designed to register changes in atmospheric pressure accompanying changes in altitude”.

-Essentially the altimeter watch relies on atmospheric pressure to determine the altitude the wearer is at.
+Essentially the Garmin fenix 3 GPS Watch, Gray relies on atmospheric pressure to determine the altitude the wearer is at.

 Most people already know that the higher you go, the lower the air pressure.
 Most of the newer altimeter watches will be accurate within about 3ft and will show absolute air pressure readings as well as reading adjusted for sea level.